emilygnadt/aurora-array-mock/README.md

 | Feature odds | 1 in 12.6706 |
 | Single-line hit probability | 4.595313% |

-The unusually high share of return in the feature is intentional: it makes the relationship between trigger frequency, awarded trials, multiplier, and total expectation easy to inspect in a compact demonstration model.
-It is a portfolio teaching choice, not a recommendation for a production game.

 ## Verification

 The exact model enumerates the 102,400,000 weighted five-reel symbol combinations for a single payline in compressed frequency form.
 Scatter-window distributions are calculated per reel and convolved to obtain exact feature probability.
 A fixed-seed Monte Carlo runner then exercises complete base and feature rounds through the same engine used by the playable interface.